self-host →

 1. Define your environments: Go to your repository settings and add environments like production, staging, or test under the “Environments” section.

-2. Configure secrets and variables: Select an environment and click on “Secrets” then “Add secret” to set up unique secrets like API keys, which are only accessible to actions running in that environment.
+2. Configure secrets and variables: Select an environment and use “Add environment secret” (or “Add environment variable”) to set up unique values like API keys, which are only accessible to jobs that reference that environment.

 3. Use environments in your workflows: In your workflow file (.github/workflows/my-workflow.yml), specify the environment using the environment keyword.
 This controls which settings and secrets are used based on the environment specified.